documentationfor yFiles for HTML 3.0.0.1

 Context Menus

-Right-clicking an item can show a context menu with both GraphEditorInputMode and GraphViewerInputMode.
-A different context menu can also be shown when right-clicking an empty canvas area.
+Right-clicking or long tapping on an item can display a context menu with both GraphEditorInputMode and GraphViewerInputMode.
+A different context menu can also be displayed when the context menu is requested on an empty canvas area.

 A context menu on a node